-A. Orientation: Insure that the student receives an orientation to the agency that helps the student understand the expectations for student performance, purpose, policies, and procedures of the agency to include issues related to agency safety plans, emergency contacts, sexual harassment, and grievance procedures.
+A. Orientation: Ensure that the student receives an orientation to the agency that helps the student understand the expectations for student performance, roles and responsibilities, policies, and procedures of the agency to include issues related to agency safety plans, emergency contacts, sexual harassment, and grievance procedures.